Chief Executive Officer

 (she/her/hers)

-As a dedicated and compassionate therapist, I’m eager to begin my career working with children, adolescents, and adults.
-I hold a degree from University of San Francisco, where I received rigorous training in the field of Marriage and Family Therapy and Professional Clinical Counseling.
+I’m a compassionate therapist dedicated to supporting children, adolescents, and adults on their path to emotional well-being.
+I earned my degree from the University of San Francisco, where I received comprehensive training in Marriage and Family Therapy and Professional Clinical Counseling.

 Associate Clinician